Alkia/Cosmos-Chain-Analysis-Check-Wallet-Amount-Change-and-Alert-via-Line/README.md

 the script check_Atom_Wallet_Changes.py checks every second a change in the specied wallet and send a instant message throught LINE in case something happened

 ## Jupyter Notebook
-The notebook explains the process
+The notebook Send_LINE_message_with_Python.mht explains the process